Addes4/Numerical-methods-final-project/README.md

 <h3 align="center">Repository walk-through</h3>

 **nya koder**<br>
 Consisting of the up-to-date code needed to solve the different problems.
-All of the general functions needed to run the code are always written in the same file as the problem-specific code which takes unnecessary space and makes the file and code harder to read/interpret.
+All of the general functions needed to run the code (such as rk4 and ode systems) are always written in the same file as the problem-specific code which takes unnecessary space and makes the file and code harder to read/interpret.

 **functions**<br>
 Necessary map consisting of fundamental functions needed to run the programs stored in "förkortade versioner".
 Makes the files in "förkortade versioner" to be cleaner.